iClusterDev/Crash-Courses/README.md

 ### JS GraphQL

-In this Crash Course we are biulding a simple GraphQL server in Node.
+In this Crash Course we are building a simple GraphQL server in Node.